docgeni/docgeni/docs/en-us/configuration/api.md

 - Type: `string`
 - Default: `null`

-The default value of the property will automatically read the TypeScript assignment statement and be manually set by `@default`.
+The default value is inferred from the TypeScript assignment when available.
+You can also set it explicitly with `@default`.

 ```ts
 export class AlibButtonComponent {